Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 The answer is gradual standardization, institutional growth, and market demand.
 Baseball became "baseball" through repetition, argument, and adaptation.

-The 1791 record is the beginning of the paper trail, not the end of the debate.
+The 1791 record is not the beginning of the paper trail, but it is one of its strongest early legal markers.